hyperledger/iroha-2-docs/src/guide/build-and-install.md

 because there is internal logic that could break regardless of how you re-arrange your shell aliases.

 The simplest solution would be to remove the versions that you don’t use.
 It's Easier _said_ than _done_, however, since  it entails tracking all the versions of rustup installed and available to you.
 Usually, there  are only two: the system package manager version and the one that got installed into the standard location in your home folder when you ran the command in the beginning of this tutorial.
-For the former, consult your distribution’s manual, (`apt remove rust`).
+For the former, consult your (Linux) distribution’s manual, (`apt remove rust`).
 For the latter,

 ```bash
 rustup toolchain list